DreamOfTheRedChamber/system-design-interviews/storage_mySQL/mysql_datastructure.md

     * Each node has at most N children nodes.
   * All the leaf nodes stay on the same depth level.
   * B tree is built up in a bottom-up way.
 Everything is sent into a leaf node first node (in innoDB the leaf node size is 16KB).
 If the leaf node could not fit, then another leaf node will be created and a node will be promoted as parent.

-* Cons:
+## Cons
 * Non-leaf node stores both data and index.
 There is really limited data stored on each non-leaf nodes.

 ![Index B tree](../.gitbook/assets/mysql_index_btree.png)